These are 11 of the most expensive diamonds in the world

 Graff Pink

-The Graff Pink diamond was last sold for US$46.2 million at a Sotheby’s auction in 2010, making it the costliest transaction at the time for a diamond at an auction.
+The Graff Pink diamond was last sold for USD 46.2 million at a Sotheby’s auction in 2010, making it the costliest transaction at the time for a diamond at an auction.
 It gets its name from its current owner — Laurence Graff of Graff Diamonds.

 The 24.78-carat Fancy Intense Pink emerald-cut diamond was not seen on the market for 60 years before the sale.
 After Graff acquired it, his team worked on further enhancing the look of the diamond.
 As a result, the Graff Pink is now a 23.88 carats Internally Flawless Fancy Vivid Pink diamond.
 Already rare because of its colour and size, the gem became even rarer.